-Maximizing New York City's AI Opportunity is a publication of the Center for an Urban Future.
+a publication of the Center for an Urban Future.

 Researched and written by Jonathan Bowles and Eli Dvorkin.
-Additional research by John Surico, Madison Cheng, and Nicole Lu.
+Additional research by John Surico, with assistance from Madison Cheng and Nicole Lu.
 Edited by Eli Dvorkin and Dorian Block.
 Designed by Sarah Tan.